bluepensoftwareworks/bluepen.powershell/README.md

 ## Getting Started

 Instructions on how to get the project up and running on a local machine.
+Get the following git repository https://github.com/bluepensoftwareworks/bluepen.powershell.git on your local machine.

 ### Prerequisites